What Data Aggregation Is And How It Helps Your Business

 Inventory management can be very fruitful if you have all the necessary numbers neatly aggregated to give you a comprehensive outlook of your products on sale and in stock.
 It can help you evaluate the overall inventory performance, identify and minimize the risk of stock going obsolete, make more accurate demand predictions, and drastically cut carrying costs.

-How can you aggregate your business data?
+Data aggregators: How can you aggregate your business data?

-Excel or Google Spreadsheets data aggregation tools
+Excel or Google Sheets data aggregation tools

-Data aggregation with Google Data Studio
+Data aggregation with Looker Studio

 Data aggregation with SQL databases